May 1st Launch Date

-Many social issues are not properly addressed as some of the most crucial are the most misunderstood, rife with misguided notions of what is needed to achieve real change.
+Many social issues in 2021 are not properly addressed as some of the most crucial are the most misunderstood, rife with misguided notions of what is needed to achieve real change.
 With more people talking about news of relevance it will raise the popularity of the issues at hand, which ls required to cause any sort of change.
 The more often you talk about these issues, the more you make yourself and your peers think about them, which leads to greater clarity on what the bigger picture is, which leads to clearer demands you can place on your political representatives.

 But yes, talking alone isn't enough.
 Petition your local elected representatives, write to newspapers or write blogs, do stuff to spread awareness.
 It is all necessary if you want a real change to happen.